 What do you know?

 If you’re writing a business book, you probably have several years of experience under your belt.
 If so, use it.
 Put yourself out there.
 If you’re invited to speak at conferences, do it.
 If you can contribute bylines to trade magazines, write them.
 If you’re on social media, engage people.
 Elevate yourself as an author, and this will help elevate the books you write.
 Develop a strong book marketing plan to showcase your expertise, and follow it!

 Do you have a virtual business card?

 You need an online presence to support your book marketing efforts.
 First and foremost, you need a viable website.
-When you have a website, you can create and develop a blog, upload shareable content, and feed back into your brand from your social media platforms.
+You can create and develop a blog, upload shareable content and feedback into your brand from your social media platforms when you have a website.
 Basically, a website provides a stage that you can control.
 What more can you ask for?
-Find out what you can budget for a website and find a company that will develop one for you.
+Find out what you can budget for a website and find a company to develop one for you.
 Research the sites of authors that you enjoy and business experts in your field to get some ideas.
 See how other successful authors employ book publicity tactics.
 Many authors are active on social media because it allows them to speak directly to their readers.
 Are you on social media?
 If not, why not?

 What are your strengths?

 What makes you the best person to write this book?
 What makes you—the author—different?
 Bottom line: Why should readers listen to you instead of someone else?
 Embrace your strengths.
 Make a list, even.
 Then figure out how to use them to your advantage.
 Are you a fantastic public speaker?
 Get some speaking gigs.
 Are you a dedicated blogger who has a way with words?
 Amp up your blog.
 Use every resource available to you.